CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When Do Babies Lose Their Hair?

-Why Do Babies Lose Their Hair?
+Infant Hair Loss: Why Do Babies Lose Their Hair?

 Newborn hair loss is perfectly normal—it’s part of the telogen wave, which is the natural hair cycle of synchronized shedding and growth.
 “When a new hair growth cycle begins, the old hair falls out,” says Scott.
 Hormones also play a role in newborn hair loss.
-Hormone levels are high in the womb, but drop significantly at birth; this dramatic shift leads to infant hair loss and slows newborn hair growth, explains Scott.
+Hormone levels are high in the womb, but drop significantly at birth; this dramatic shift leads to hair loss and slows newborn hair growth, explains Scott.
 (And, for the record, this is also what happens with postpartum hair loss.)

-Common skin issues like cradle cap can also play a role in newborn hair loss, says Phillips-Walker, as can friction from sleeping on their backs (which is the safest way for babies to sleep).
+Common skin issues like cradle cap can also play a part, says Phillips-Walker, as can friction from baby sleeping on their back (which is the safest way for infants to sleep).
 Regardless of why it’s happening, newborn hair loss isn’t usually a cause for concern.
 However, if you see patchy, bald spots with red, flaky scales; smooth bald patches or other skin rashes on baby’s scalp, let your pediatrician know.

 When Does Baby’s Hair Grow Back?